-In mild cases of DDH, the femoral head moves back and forth within the socket, causing a child to have an unstable hip.
+In mild cases of DDH, the femoral head moves back and forth slightly out of the socket, causing a child to have an unstable hip.
 In more serious cases, the head becomes dislocated, moving completely out of the socket, but sometimes can be put back in with pressure.
 In the most severe cases, the femoral head may not even reach the socket where it should be held in place.

 Hip dislocations are relatively uncommon, affecting just 1 in 1,000 live births.
 However, some degree of instability of the hip is seen in as many as 1 in 3 newborns.
 Girls are more likely to develop dislocations of the hip.

 The causes of DDH aren't completely understood, but experts think that many factors are involved.
-The cramping of the fetus inside the uterus - which is more likely to happen in first pregnancies when the uterus is tight, or in pregnancies where there is a decrease of amniotic fluid (liquid in the womb) - can increase the likelihood of DDH.
+The cramping of the fetus inside the uterus — which is more likely to happen in first pregnancies when the uterus is tight, or in pregnancies where there is a decreased amount of amniotic fluid (liquid in the womb) — can increase the likelihood of DDH.